 Tangible and Informative: AANA Brochures Meet Patients’ Educational Needs

 The digital universe is great for information and communication, but some people still appreciate receiving a tangible item such as a brochure to read, review, and share.
 Delivered to your patient in person or available for your patient to take from a display rack at the registration/check-out counter, AANA’s patient education brochures are perfect for meeting many patients’ educational needs.
 Covering a wide range of topics such as preparing for and recovering from anesthesia, anesthesia for labor and delivery, office-based anesthesia, and more, AANA brochures come in packets of 100 and are free of charge save shipping/handling.
 Recently, the popular “Moderate Sedation” brochure was updated, revised, and renamed “All about Sedation.”
 To check out the full line of patient education brochures and to order your packets for CRNA Week 2017 (January 22-28), visit the AANA Bookstore.
 AANA brochures are always popular items during the CRNA Week ordering period, so place your order today!

 Feb.
 23-25, Fort Lauderdale

 The AANA Assembly of School Faculty is the only forum that brings all nurse anesthesia educational programs together in one place to discuss current educational requirements and how they will define the future of the profession.
 If you are passionate about nurse anesthesia education, the Assembly of School Faculty is the must-attend meeting of the year.
-Register Now.